 Some students may choose to add a fourth year to their program by taking an internship.
 This choice is encouraged by the Seminary.
 Yearlong placements must be approved by the Director of Experiential Education and Field Studies for students who wish to immerse themselves, as part of their theological education, in the life of a congregation, social agency, or other expression of the church’s life.
 Placements can be found overseas as well as in North America.

 Internships are generally taken between the middler and senior years, though some students choose a postgraduate internship before seeking full-time employment.
-Credit will be awarded only in conjunction with an approved independent study contract to be developed in consultation with the Office of Experiential Education and Field Studies and approved by the Associate Dean for Advising and Formation.
+Credit will be awarded only in conjunction with an approved independent study contract to be developed in consultation with the Office of Experiential Education and Field Studies and approved by the Associate Dean for Student Academics.

 The major purpose of the Practica offered each year is to provide “how to” and “hands on” instruction in various areas of ministry that are not ordinarily part of regularly scheduled course offerings.
 The Practica meet for one day, generally on Friday afternoon/ evening and all day Saturday (12 hours).
 Although Practica are noncredit bearing, they are listed on the transcript.
 M.Div. students are required to complete three Practica prior to receiving the degree, one of which must be “Tending the Spiritual Life of Religious Leaders.”
 Practica topics are available by contacting the Registrar.